DanielCiccC/DanielCiccC.github.io/FINM3407/notes/tutorial6.md

 ### 1*.
 Differentiate the following terms/concepts:
 **a.
-Indirect and direct tests of relationship between overconfidence and trading activity**
-- Indirect texts are usually based on trading activity and the fact that theoretical models link overconfidence and trading activity
-- Direct tests are usually experimental (studies from surveys and the lab) and provides a direct link between overconfidence and trading activity
+Indirect and direct tests of relationship between overconfidence and trading activity** Indirect tests are usually based on trading activity and the fact that theoretical models link overconfidence and trading activity.
+Direct tests are usually experimental, and they provide a direct link between overconfidence and trading activity.

 **b.
-Sensation seeking and overconfidence**
-- sensation sekking is a personality trait whose four dimensions are
-  - Thrill and adventure seeking (a desire to engage in thrilling an even dangerous activities)
-  - Experience seeking (desire to have new and exciting experiences)
-  - Disinhibition (behaviours associated will loss of social inhibitions)
-  - Boredom susceptibility (i.e. dislike of repetition of experience)

-- Overconfidence in its various manifestations has been extensively discussed in this chapter **c.
+Sensation seeking and overconfidence** Overconfidence in its various manifestations has been extensively discussed in the chapter.

+- Sensation-seeking on the other hand is a personality trait whose four dimensions are thrill and adventure seeking (i.e., a desire to engage in thrilling and even dangerous activities); experience seeking (i.e., the desire to have new and exciting experiences, even if illegal); disinhibition (i.e., behaviors associated with a loss of social inhibitions); and boredom susceptibility (i.e., dislike of repetition of experience).

+**c.
 Under diversification and excessive trading**
+- Trading is only excessive when it leads to deterioration in portfolio performance.
+This is when its cost exceeds its benefit.
-- underdiversification is holding too few securities in your portfolio, so that most gains from diversification are not achieved
+- Under-diversification is holding too few securities in your portfolio, so that most gains from diversification are not achieved.

-- Trading is also excessive when it leads to

 **d.
 Statics and dynamics of overconfidence**
 - Right now most people would be judged overconfident if they were tested.
 This is a snapshot (or statics) issues
 - The question is whether people become less or more overconfident over time

 ### 2*.
 Consider two investors (A and B) with the following demand curves for a stock:

+> REVISIT THIS

 - A: p = 100 - q
 - B: p = 150 – 2q

--> based on demand curves, investor A
+**a.
+At a price of $50, how much will A and B purchase?**

+Substituting $50 into the above demand functions gives us q=50 for A and q=50 for B as well.

+**b.
+If the price falls to $30, who will increase their holdings more?
+Explain.**

+Now we redo the exercise for a price of $30.
+Now q=70 for A and q=60 for B.  To go from 50 units, A would have to buy 20 and B would have to buy 10 units.

+**c.
+On this basis, which investor seems to be more overconfident?**

+In terms of overconfidence, it could be said that A is more overconfident than B.

 ### 3*.
 Discuss what the evidence (using naturally-occurring data, survey data, and experimental data) suggests about the relationship among overconfidence, trading activity, and portfolio performance.

-- most of the evidence suggests that overconfidence leads to greater trading activity
-- It is the appropriate to use the word 'excessive' because this trading leads to poorer portfolio performance
+Most  of  the  evidence  indicates  that  overconfidence  leads  to  greater  trading  activity.
+It  is appropriate  to  use  the  word  “excessive”  because  this  trading  leads  to  poorer  portfolio performance.
-- Evidence is mixed on what
+- The evidence is mixed on what manifestation of overconfidence (miscalibration vs. the better-than-average effect) contributes the most.

 ### 4*.
 What evidence is there that people do not diversify enough?
 Why is it that this occurs?
 What is the simplest way to “buy” a high level of diversification in an equity portfolio?

-- In one study 3,000 US individual portfolios were examined.
-Most held no stock at all
-- Of the households which did hold stock, (more than 600) it was found that the median number of stocks in portfolios was only one.
-- about 5% of stock-holding households held 10 or more stocks
-- most evidences says that to achieve a reasonable level of diversification, one has to hold more than 10 different stocks (preferably in different sectors of the economy)
+In one study 3,000 U.S. individual portfolios were examined.
+Most held no stock at all.
+Of those households which did hold stock (more than 600), it was found that the median number of stocks in portfolios was only one.
+And only about 5% of stock-holding households held 10 or more stocks.
+Most evidence says that to achieve a reasonable level of diversification, one has to hold more than 10 different stocks (preferably in different sectors of the economy).
+Thus it seems clear that many individual investors are quite underdiversified.

-- Some have linked under-diversification to overconfidence
-  - Those who trade more also tended to be the least diversified
-  - It is arguable that this is because overconfidence is the driving force behind both excessive trading and under-diversification
+Some have linked underdiversification to overconfidence.
+Those who traded the most also tended to be the least diversified.
+It is arguable that this is because overconfidence is the driving force behind both excessive trading and underdiversification.

-> - buy index products or ETF
+The simplest way to “buy” diversification is to buy an index product.

 ### 5*.
 Research indicates that stock market forecasters are also overconfident.
 Do they learn from their mistakes?
 Discuss.

-- market experience made overconfidence worse, which is more consistent with a 'learning to become overconfident' view and self-attribution
-  - Not going to believe that you are going to make mistakes
-  -
+In one study, the forecasts of a group of German market practitioners were examined.
+These individuals were asked to provide both forecasts for the future level of the DAX (the German counterpart to the Dow) and 90% confidence bounds.
+This respondent group was egregiously overconfident.
+Their dynamic behavior, however, seemed more in line with rational learning than self-attribution bias because respondents narrowed their intervals after successes as much as  they  widened  them  after  failures.
+At  the  same  time  this  research  found  that  market experience  made  overconfidence  worse,  which  is  more  consistent  with  a  “learning  to  be overconfident” view and self-attribution.
+A likely reason for this is that experience is a double- edged  sword.
+- While  we  learn  about  our  abilities  (or  lack  thereof)  from  experience,  those surviving in financial markets often have done so because of a run of success (good luck?) which has reinforced overconfidence through self-attribution bias.